yhytoto12/MIA/README.md

 As with synthetic experiments, you can substitute `MIA` with other method names to run baseline experiments.

-## Results

-After running the experiments, results will be stored in the `results/` directory.
-Each experiment will generate logs, model checkpoints, and performance metrics.
-You can visualize these results using the provided visualization scripts or by using your preferred data analysis tools.

 ## Citation

 If you find our work useful in your research, please consider citing our paper: